Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Tools

 \begin{lemma} Every graph in $\mathcal C$ has a trisimplicial vertex. \end{lemma} \begin{proof} We first prove that graphs in $\mathcal C$ with no wheel satisfy a stronger statement:

 \sta{ If a graph $G \in \mathcal C$ contains no wheel, then it has a bisimplicial vertex.}

 Note that $G$ is (3PC, wheel)-free, so by Lemma~\ref{lemma:us}, it either has a clique cutset, or is a complete graph or a hole.
 In the latter two cases, $G$ satisfies the statement, so assume $G$ has a clique cutset.
-In that case, it is well-known (and routine to check) that $G$ has an extreme clique cutset $C$, that is, a clique cutset $C$ such that, for some component $D$ of $G \setminus C$, $D \cup C$ has no clique cutset.
+In that case, it is well-known (see e.g.\ Lemma~3.3 of \cite{vuskovic-truemper}) that $G$ has an extreme clique cutset $C$, that is, a clique cutset $C$ such that, for some component $D$ of $G \setminus C$, $D \cup C$ has no clique cutset.
 As above, $D \cup C$ is a complete graph or a hole; in particular, any vertex in $D$ is bisimplicial in $G$, proving \eqref{nowheel}.

 We are ready to show that general graphs in $\mathcal C$ have trisimplicial vertices.
 We do so using an approach conceptually similar to the proof of \eqref{nowheel}, by finding an ``extreme'' star cutset in $G$.